arturoherrero/ishows/README.md

 # iShows

-iShows is a [Sinatra] application to serve images with a determinate size. iShows use [MiniMagick] library to convert, edit or compose bitmap images.
+iShows is a [Sinatra] application to serve images with a determinate size. iShows uses [MiniMagick] library to convert, edit or compose bitmap images.

 ## Instalation